imansilladerqui/backendtest/README.md

 # Technical Problems

-I think in the cases 9, 10, 11 and 13 are a problem.
+I think in the cases 9, 10 and 11 are a problem.
 If I add the distance in x and y, there are enemies closer than the expected in the proposal test.

 If I only take the y axis, happen the same.
 I'm returning the closer/further enemies but are not that the test result is expecting.